HakAl/pda/README.md

 1. Add your documents:

    * Create a `documents` folder in your project
-   * Add PDFs and text files you want to query
+   * Add PDFs, Word, CSV, and text files you want to query

 2. Run the application: